 • Instructional Design Course Evaluation and Capstone Project

 The program content and course projects are sequential.
-In order to pass each of the four courses in the MicroMasters program, you must earn a grade of 80% or higher.
+In order to pass each of the four required courses in the MicroMasters program, you must earn a grade of 80% or higher.

 What you will learn

-• Existing technologies that support online learning
+• Relevant technologies that support online learning

 • The implementation process for online learning experiences